 The prime way of analyzing is pivoting around the target variable, so you need to take into account whatever factors that affect the target variable.
 In addition to that, a lot of assumptions are also considered to find out what the outcomes can be.
 Generally, at this step, the data is sliced, and the comparisons are made.
 Through these methods, you are looking to get actionable insights.

-Become a certified Business Analyst by enrolling for Intellipaat’s Business Analyst Training.
+Become a certified Business Analyst by enrolling in Intellipaat’s Business Analyst Training.

 Step 4: Prediction and Optimization